software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 ```bash
 git checkout <name-of-my-branch>
 ```

+{: .highlight }

+> We usually want to create new branch of the main branch.
+This means that before creating a new branch with the `git branch <name-of-the-branch>` command, switch to the main branch by running the `git checkout main` command.
+If you are uncertain which is the current branch, check it with the `git branch` command.

 Next, make some small change for the project, for example by changing a button text or color in a Thymeleaf template or changing a variable name in a method.
 If there's some small code or user interface improvement you have in mind, this is the time to do it.
 Once you have made the change, check the status with `git status` command, add the changes with the `git add` command and create a commit with the `git commit` command.
 Feel free to do multiple commits if needed.